Low-rank lottery tickets: finding efficient low-rank neural networks via matrix differential equations: Introduction

 Network pruning is a popular line of research that addresses this problem by removing redundant parameters from pre-trained models.
 Typically, the initial network is large and accurate, and the goal is to produce a smaller network with similar accuracy.
 Methods within this area include weight sparsification \cite{guo2016dynamic,pruning1,molchanov2017pruning} and quantization \cite{wu2016quantized,courbariaux2016binarized}, with different pruning techniques, including search-based heuristics~\cite{pruning1}, reinforcement learning~\cite{pruning2,pruning3} and genetic algorithms~\cite{pruning4}.
 More recent work has considered pruning during training, by formulating pruning as a data-driven optimization problem \cite{guo2016dynamic,huang2017densely,huang2018data}.
 The resulting ``dynamical pruning'' boils down to a parameter-constrained training phase which, however, has been mostly focused on requiring sparse or binary weights so far.

 Rather than enforcing sparsity or binary variables, in this work we constrain the parameter space to the manifold of low-rank matrices.
-Neural networks' parameter matrices and large data matrices in general are seldom full rank \cite{singh2021analytic,udell2019big}.
+Neural networks' parameter matrices and large data matrices in general are seldom full rank \cite{singh2021analytic,udell2019big,martin2021implicit,feng2022rank}.
 Constraining these parameters to lie on a manifold defined by low-rank matrices is thus a quite natural approach.
 By interpreting the training problem as a continuous-time gradient flow, we propose a training algorithm based on the extension of recent Dynamical Low-Rank Approximation (DLRA) algorithms \cite{CeL20,CeL21,ceruti2021rank}.
-This approach allows us to use low-rank numerical integrators for matrix Ordinary Differential Equations (ODEs) to obtain modified forward and backward training phases that only use the small-rank factors in the low-rank representation of the parameter matrices.
+This approach allows us to use low-rank numerical integrators for matrix Ordinary Differential Equations (ODEs) to obtain modified forward and backward training phases that only use the small-rank factors in the low-rank representation of the parameter matrices {and that are stable with respect to small singular values.
+This is a striking difference with respect to recent alternative ``vanilla'' low-rank training schemes \cite{wang2021pufferfish,khodak2021initialization} which simply factorize the weight matrices as the product of two low-rank factors $UV^\top$ and apply a descent algorithm alternatively on the two variables $U$ and $V$}.

 We perform several experimental evaluations on fully-connected and convolutional networks showing that the resulting dynamical low-rank training paradigm yields low-parametric neural network architectures which compared to their full-rank counterparts are both remarkably less-demanding in terms of memory storage and require much less computational cost to be trained.
 Moreover, the trained low-rank neural networks achieve comparable accuracy to the original full architecture.
 This observation is reminiscent of the so-called lottery tickets hypothesis --- dense neural networks contain sparse subnetworks that achieve high accuracy \cite{frankle2018lottery} --- and suggests the presence of \textit{low-rank winning tickets}: highly-performing low-rank subnetworks of dense networks.
 Remarkably, our dynamical low-rank training strategy seems to be able to find the low-rank winning tickets directly during the training phase independent of initialization.